In our blog

 Sulfates, specifically SLS, in skincare receive a lot of negative attention.
-Here our chemist Jaana breaks down what they are, for what they are used and whether sensitive skins should be concerned.
+Here our chemist Jaana breaks down what they are, for what they are used and whether sensitive and problem skins should be concerned.

 Sulfates are a common type of surfactants, i.e. surface-active ingredients, used in cosmetic and household cleaning products.
 Surfactants are among the most widely used cosmetic ingredients, with the primary function of lowering surface tension between two liquids.
 Surfactants are used in cosmetic products for, among others, their emulsifying, solubilising, cleansing, foaming, wetting, conditioning, preserving, stabilizing and viscosity controlling functions.